yym68686/uni-api/README.md

 active counts remain informational and never make admission decisions.

 JSON request sizing uses the same cgroup memory envelope instead of a fixed 256 MiB materialization estimate.
-The default product wire contract is 128 MiB on a sufficiently sized runtime.
-Weighted mode has no separate large-body request count; per-request byte ceilings plus the shared parent governor bound large bodies by actual retained memory.
+A `/v1/responses` request carrying a valid Rust control token and matching completed-local-spool metadata has no separate wire-size or per-request retained-memory ceiling in Python; its incremental memory estimate grows only against the shared parent governor and waits for capacity before a 503 timeout.
+Untrusted/direct Python request paths retain the configured product limits.
+Weighted mode has no separate large-body request count.
 The legacy threshold/slot diagnostics remain available only in `RESOURCE_ADMISSION_MODE=legacy`.

 In legacy mode, large-body slot changes emit body-free `large_body_admission_decision` events